apache/pekko/docs/src/main/paradox/general/configuration.md

 ## A Word About ClassLoaders

-In several places of the configuration file it is possible to specify the fully-qualified class name of something to be instantiated by Akka.
+In several places of the configuration file it is possible to specify the fully-qualified class name of something to be instantiated by Pekko.
 This is done using Java reflection, which in turn uses a @javadoc[ClassLoader](java.lang.ClassLoader).
-Getting the right one in challenging environments like application containers or OSGi bundles is not always trivial, the current approach of Akka is that each
+Getting the right one in challenging environments like application containers or OSGi bundles is not always trivial, the current approach of Pekko is that each
 @apidoc[ActorSystem](typed.ActorSystem) implementation stores the current thread’s context class loader (if available, otherwise just its own loader as in
 @javadoc[this.getClass.getClassLoader](java.lang.Class#getClassLoader())) and uses that for all reflective accesses.
-This implies that putting Akka on the boot class path will yield
+This implies that putting Pekko on the boot class path will yield
 @javadoc[NullPointerException](java.lang.NullPointerException) from strange places: this is not supported.

 ## Application specific settings

 The configuration can also be used for application specific settings.
-A good practice is to place those settings in an @ref:[Extension](../extending-akka.md#extending-akka-settings).
+A good practice is to place those settings in an @ref:[Extension](../extending-pekko.md#extending-pekko-settings).

 ## Configuring multiple ActorSystem